michalszczecinski/pack/README.md

 2. Decluterring stuff, with ambitious asspiration to fit all possessions in two large suitcases. :)
 3. Going for two weeks holiday to a hot country.

-## List of criterias

 ## Metadata definitions

-number - number of items, you dont want to type each socks you posess.. description - unique id of an item, for example "black versache trousers" importance - how necessary the item is , 0 is the lowest.Items with 0 will be packed in the first priority and reported if they dont fit in the baggage. options - custom tags that can raise the importance of items, for example +dqncing will prioritize dancing shoes, +hot will prioritize shorts, and importantly +swim will remind you about those swimming googles!.. meta_category - meta data describing item like for example shoes, bottom , top etc. Used for example to make sure you dont just take 5 shirts and no trousers ;) volume - approximate volume, used to pack number of items that fits the specified size of the baggage. comments - any additional info, for example why the item is important or other details.
+- number - number of items, you dont want to type each socks you posess..
+- description - unique id of an item, for example "black versache trousers"
+- importance - how necessary the item is , 0 is the lowest.Items with 0 will be packed in the first priority and reported if they dont fit in the baggage.
+- options - custom tags that can raise the importance of items, for example +dqncing will prioritize dancing shoes, +hot will prioritize shorts, and importantly +swim will remind you about those swimming googles!..
+- meta_category - meta data describing item like for example shoes, bottom , top etc. Used - for example to make sure you dont just take 5 shirts and no trousers ;)
+- volume - approximate volume, used to pack number of items that fits the specified size of the baggage. comments - any additional info, for example why the item is important or other details.

 ## Asumptions